Who is Matthew in the Bible?

 Clement of Alexandria charges Heracleon, pointing out that Matthew did now no longer die a martyr.
 However, all different tales of the Church Fathers say that he certainly died for his faith.
 There is a huge confrontation withinside the assets as to the area of Matthew’s martyrdom and the way of his loss of life, which is variously suggested as being with the aid of using burning, stoning, stabbing, or beheading.

-A mythical tale of Matthew’s loss of life within the Acta apostolorum Apocrypha has arisen within the 0.33 century.
-The ee-ebook of Matthew starts with an imaginative and prescient of the younger Jesus brought to Matthew.
+A mythical tale of Matthew’s loss of life within the Acta apostolorum Apocrypha has arisen within the century.
+The book of Matthew starts with an imaginative and prescient of the younger Jesus brought to Matthew.
 When Matthew inquires approximately the whereabouts of Ruler Herod I, he’s knowledgeable that this merciless king now is living in Hades/Gehenna in everlasting flames.

 At Jesus’ command, Matthew travels to “Myrna,” additionally recognized as “the town of the man-eaters,” to look at Saint Andrew’s church.
 He meets Bishop Plato and works numerous miracles, changing many heathens after exorcising the king’s spouse and the son of a powerful demon.